-The Certified Construction Manager (CCM®) recognizes professionals who have chosen a career in construction management and voluntarily met the prescribed criteria of the CM certification program with regards to formal education, field experience and demonstrated capability and understanding of the CMAA body of knowledge.
+The Certified Construction Manager® (CCM®) recognizes professionals who have chosen a career in construction management and voluntarily met the prescribed criteria of the construction management certification program with regards to formal education, field experience, and demonstrated capability and understanding of the CMAA body of knowledge.

 What is a CCM?

 CCMs are committed to excellence in construction management, career advancement, and the pursuit of knowledge.
 CCMs provide professional services which apply effective management techniques to the planning, design, and construction of a project or program from inception to completion to control time, cost, and quality.

 The purpose of the CCM is to improve the delivery of the built environment by identifying the construction managers (CMs) who are best qualified by education and experience to deliver professional construction management services with the highest quality and ethical conduct.

 Show your clients, employers, colleagues, and other stakeholders your expertise in capital program and project management.
 Demonstrate your ability to manage costs and safely deliver programs and projects on time.

 Increase your Professional Marketability: Having a CCM helps you stand out and showcase your experience being responsible-in-charge of CM services.
 You can provide resolutions toward your client’s best interests and complete successful programs and projects.